-- 6 students from Montgomery County are studying at KU Medical Center.
+- 8 students from Montgomery County are currently studying at KU Medical Center.

 - 6 Montgomery County physicians serve as volunteer KU Medical Center faculty, providing medical students with hands-on training in rural and underserved communities as part of the Rural Preceptorship Program.

-- 7 high school students in Montgomery County participated in activities during Fiscal Year 2014 that encouraged them to consider careers in health care, math and science.
-These events were hosted by University of Kansas Area Health Education Center.
+- 29 high school students in Montgomery County participated in activities during the 2014-15 school year that encouraged them to consider careers in health care, math and science.
+These events were hosted by the KU AHECs.

-- Coffeyville High School in Montgomery County is one of 17 schools statewide that used Mini Medical School in FY14, a resource kit for upper level high school teachers in the biological sciences.
+- Coffeyville High School in Montgomery County is one of 19 schools statewide that used Mini Medical School during the 2014-15 school year, a resource kit for upper level high school teachers in the biological sciences.
 The kit is designed to supplement and enhance their curriculum while simultaneously introducing students to various aspects of the health field through fun and exciting projects.
-Mini Medical School was created by the KU Area Health Education Center and features physicians and experts from KU Medical Center and Kansas State University.
+Mini Medical School was created by the KU AHECs and features physicians and experts from KU Medical Center and Kansas State University.

-- Montgomery County is part of the Eastern Medical Education Network with Robert Haskins, MD, a resident of Pittsburg, serving as the Medical Education Director.
+- Montgomery County is part of the Eastern Medical Education Network with Jon Sides, M.D., a resident of Burlington, serving as the medical education director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.

 Strengthening the Health Care Workforce

-- 44 KU Medical Center graduates live and/or practice in Montgomery County.
+- 38 KU Medical Center alumni live and/or practice in Montgomery County.

 - 4 health care providers have been placed in Montgomery County since 2004 through the Kansas Recruitment and Retention Center, which provides placement assistance to rural health organizations and seeks to enhance the quality and quantity of health care professionals in rural Kansas.